graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/logging.rst

 The file ``binaries.a`` is created, which is an archive file of the compiled graph.
-To extract the memory size information from it run the following command:
+To extract the memory size information from it, run the following command:

 .. code-block:: console